fabzl/devart-template/project_summary.md

 -
 ## Description

-How much information is out there in the web ?
+How much information is out there in the web ? <br>
-What amount of it you able to see everyday?
+What amount of it you able to see everyday?<br>
-How much of that info can we display at the same time?
+How much of that info can we display at the same time?<br>

 Overconnected is an allegoric representation of the internet.
 Using web crawlers to browse through the web and store thousands of random information coming from different websites around the world.